I.C.9 The Burden of the valley of Vision (Jerusalem), 22:1-25

 ...seen the breaches... gathered the water of the old pool... made a ditch between the two walls...-

+In anticipation of being attacked, Hezekiah and his advisors strengthened weak places in the city walls, and built a tunnel to bring water into the city from its source outside the walls.
+These measures are recorded in 2Kin 20:20 and 2Chr 32:1-5,30.
 As indicated by 2Chr 32:6-8, Hezekiah had also called his people to put their trust in the LORD.
 Earlier in his reign, he oversaw a great spiritual revival (which is described in 2Chr ch.
 29-31).
 Although, the king was sincere in his faith, many of the people did not truly give their hearts to the LORD.

-but ye have not looked unto the maker {ie., doer} thereof,
+but ye have not looked unto the maker {ie., doer} thereof, neither had respect unto him that fashioned it long ago.-

 the LORD of hosts {did} call to weeping... and behold joy and gladness...-